tuheen66/bicycle-store/README.md

 * ts-node-dev - to run the server every time the code is updated

-## The project has a database named bicycle-store and has two databases - bicycle and orders.
+## The project has a database named bicycle-store and has two databases - bicycles and orders.

 Both the database has its own module where all the actions happen.